 WMUL-FM, 88.1 MHz, is the student broadcast service of Marshall University.
 The radio station provides hands on experience for a volunteer staff comprised of aspiring journalists, sportscasters and music disk jockeys.
 Students from every major operate WMUL-FM 24/7, 365 days per year.
 WMUL-FM has won numerous awards for its programming from organizations such as the West Virginia Associated Press Broadcasters Association, Society of Professional Journalists, Collegiate Broadcasters Inc., College Media Advisers Inc., The Communicator Awards, Omni International Awards, Maxim Star Awards, Marconi College Radio Awards and National Association of College Broadcasters.
 In 2011 WMUL-FM marked its 50th anniversary as West Virginia’s first public radio station.

 MU Report is the student-produced television newscast of Marshall University.
-Students in the broadcast journalism program conceive stories, conduct interviews, shot video, edit news packages, run cameras, work the control room and anchor the news desk.
-Through a cooperative deal with West Virginia Public Broadcasting, the newscast is currently seen across West Virginia on public television, as well as on Armstrong Cable.
+Students in the broadcast journalism program conceive stories, conduct interviews, shoot video, edit news packages, run cameras, work the control room and anchor the news desk.